blahah/solvers-gene-motifs/README.md

 or to rephrase without the biology:

-1. Predict the `Value` given the motif columns.
+1. Predict the `Value` given the feature columns.
 2. Identify which features are important in the predictions.